The property market may be cooling, but millennials are having their smashed avo and eating it too.

 Sell the purpose, not the property

 Millennials are incredibly conscious of their environmental and ethical footprint, which directly impacts their purchase motivations.
-Highlighting your project’s beautiful interiors should be secondary to its eco-cred – such as energy-efficient design features or sustainability ratings.
-If you genuinely can’t tick those boxes, heavily promote the access to outdoor spaces, whether it be shared gardens or local parks and recreational facilities.
+Highlighting your project’s beautiful interiors should be secondary to its eco-cred, such as energy-efficient design features or sustainability ratings.
+If you genuinely can’t tick those boxes, heavily promote the access to outdoor spaces, whether it be shared gardens, local parks or recreational facilities.

-While pricing is always important, the most critical thing for millennials is that your product speaks to them on a more sophisticated and substantial level.
+While pricing is always important, the most critical thing for millennials is that your product speaks to them on a more substantial level.
 Don’t underestimate their intelligence and emotional drivers.

 Do as the digital natives do

-Millennials will also find continual phone calls from sales agents bothersome; they’ll only want to chat when they’re ready to have a specific conversation.
+Millennials will also find continual phone calls from a sales agent bothersome.
+They’ll only want to chat when they’re ready to have a specific conversation.
 So, don’t rush them!

 Talk to the whole family

 Therefore, marketing property to millennials needs to communicate a lifestyle that fits in with their existing family life.
-The same survey also cited ‘spending time with friends and family’ as their most common downtime activity, so you need to show the various ways in which your project will facilitate – whether it’s in spacious living rooms and balconies, or communal pool and barbeque areas – it’s hugely important.
+The same survey also cited ‘spending time with family and friends’ as their most common downtime activity, so you need to show the various ways in which your project will facilitate this.
+Whether it’s in spacious living rooms and balconies, or communal pool and barbecue areas- it’s hugely important.